Sawmonabo/HousePricePrediction/README.md

 ## Data Preparation and Description Using SQLite

-<p>We are given files with the names prices.csv, characteristics.csv, and locations.csv.
+<p>I was given files with the names prices.csv, characteristics.csv, and locations.csv.
 The files contain information on 10,000 residential property sales in Orange County, Florida.
 The first file contains a property identifier (pid), the most recent sales price of the property measured in thousands of dollars (price), and the year that the sale occurred (year).
 The second file contains a property identifier (pid), property-type code (tid), and numerous property characteristics.
 The property characteristics include the square feet of heated area (home\_size), the square feet of the parcel of land (parcel\_size), the number of bedrooms (beds), the age of the home in years (age), and an indicator variable (pool) that takes a value of 1 if the property has a pool and a value of 0 if it does not.
 The third file contains a property-type code (tid), a variable indicating the distance in meters to the central business district in downtown Orlando (cbd\_dist), and coordinates identifying the geographic location of each property (x\_coord and y\_coord).

 <p>In SQLite, I created a database called Sales.db.
 Next, I made three tables within the database called Prices, Characteristics, and Locations and populated the tables with the data contained in the prices.csv, characteristics.csv, and locations.csv files.
 Once all data is uploaded into SQLite, I then joined the tables and exported a single file called sales.csv that contains the sale prices and dates from the Prices table, the property characteristics from the Characteristics table, and the location variables from the Locations table.